maka-io/Observatory/README.md

 # Observatory
-Meteor 1.6 Tests based on Velocity and Meteor-Coverage for realtime, in browser testing and coverage of client, server, and GraphQL code using Jasmine.
+Observatory is a complete Meteor 1.6+ testing and coverage suite based on Velocity and meteor-coverage.
+Designed for drop-in integration, it will run Jasmine tests and report in real time to the browser as code changes the pass/fail of tests and code coverage of both client, server, and GraphQL Gateway layers.

 Place holder.

-The best way to view Meteor.
+"The best way to watch Meteor"